Whos-Who/backend/docs/Socket.Events.md

 **Success**

-- If there is 1 answer left and the answer belongs to the current guesser, server will emit a `game-next-phase` to the client to together with the updated `gameState` to indicate a change in phase to the `TURN_REVEAL_PHASE`.
+- If there is 1 answer left and the answer belongs to the current guesser, server will emit a `game-next-phase` to the client to together with a JSON object containing `gameState`, the updated game state in the `TURN_REVEAL_PHASE` and `alreadyGuessed`, a boolean value if the player answer has already been guessed.

-- If there is 1 or more answer left to match, server will emit a `game-next-phase` to the client to together with the updated gameState to indicate a change in phase to the `TURN_GUESS_PHASE`.
+- If there is 1 or more answer left to match, server will emit `game-next-phase` to the client together with a JSON object containing `gameState`, the updated game state, with the game state in the `TURN_GUESS_PHASE`.

-- If there is 0 answers left to guess, the server will emit a `game-next-phase` to the client to together with the updated gameState to indicate a change in phase to the `SCOREBOARD_PHASE`.
+- If there is 0 answers left to guess, the server will emit `game-next-phase` to the client to together with a JSON object containing `gameState`, the updated game state, with the game state in the `SCOREBOARD_PHASE`.

 **Failure**

-- Server will emit a `error-game-next-turn` to the client, together with the error message, indicating an error occured.
+- Server will emit `error-game-next-turn` to the client, together with the error message, indicating an error occured.

 <br />